josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🫒_History/❓_why_are_israel_and_palestine_fighting.md

 In November 1947, the UN General Assembly adopted **Resolution 181**, proposing the partition of Mandatory Palestine into:

 - a Jewish state;
-- an Arab state;
+- what Resolution 181 termed an Arab state;
 - and a special international regime for Jerusalem.

 Jewish political leadership accepted the partition plan.

-Palestinian Arab leadership and Arab states rejected it.
+Palestinian leadership and neighbouring Arab states rejected it.

-Their objections included the allocation of territory and the principle that the country should be partitioned to create a Jewish state despite Palestinian Arabs forming the majority population of Mandatory Palestine.
+Their objections included the allocation of territory and the principle that Palestine should be partitioned to create a Jewish state despite Palestinians forming the majority population of Mandatory Palestine.

-Violence between Palestinian Arabs and Jews escalated before the British Mandate had even ended. citeturn0search0turn0search5
+Violence between Palestinian and Jewish forces and communities escalated before the British Mandate had even ended. citeturn0search0turn0search5

 This matters because the war did **not** begin as a clean international war between an already-existing Israel and an already-existing Palestine.